Cathedral of St. Michael and St. Gudula: Nave

-The cathedral's nave possesses all the characteristics of Brabantine Gothic; the four-part vaults are moderately high and the robust cylindrical columns that line the nave's central aisle are topped with capitals in the shape of cabbage leaves.
+The nave possesses all the characteristics of Brabantine Gothic; the four-part vaults are moderately high and the robust cylindrical columns that line the nave's central aisle are topped with capitals in the shape of cabbage leaves.
 Statues of the twelve apostles are attached to the columns.
 These statues date from the 17th century and were created by Lucas Faydherbe, Jerôme Duquesnoy the Younger, Johannes van Mildert and Tobias de Lelis, all renowned sculptors of their time.
 The statues replaced those destroyed by iconoclasts in 1566.
 The nave also contains a Baroque pulpit from the 17th century, made by the Antwerp sculptor Hendrik Frans Verbruggen in 1699.
 The base represents Adam and Eve expelled from the Garden of Eden after plucking the forbidden fruit.
-At the top, the Virgin and Child piercing the serpent symbolise redemption.
+At the top, the Madonna and Child piercing the serpent symbolise redemption.

 To the right of the portal of the northern transept is an elegant 17th-century sculpture depicting The education of the Holy Virgin by Saint Anna by Jerôme Duquesnoy the Younger after a painting by Rubens.
 The side aisles contain 17th-century oak confessionals formerly attributed to the sculptor Jan van Delen.
 The cathedral also contains the unmarked burial place of Dermot O'Mallun, the last Irish-born chief of the name of the O'Moloney sept of Thomond.

 Choir and chapels

-The cathedral's choir is Gothic and has three rectangular bays and a five-sided apse.
+The choir is Gothic and has three rectangular bays and a five-sided apse.
 It also contains the mausoleums of the Dukes of Brabant and Archduke Ernest of Austria made by Robert Colyn de Nole in the 17th century.
 Its elevation is on three levels; large arcades communicating with the ambulatory, triforium and high windows.

 Left of the choir is the Flamboyant Gothic Chapel of the Blessed Sacrament of the Miracle (1534–1539).
 It now houses the Treasure of the Cathedral, where the famous Drahmal Cross (also known as the Brussels Cross), an early 11th-century Anglo-Saxon inscribed cross-reliquary, is stored.
 Jean Micault, receiver general of Charles V, and his wife, Livine Cats van Welle, were buried there, and an altarpiece, probably commissioned by their son Nicolas, was dedicated to them.
-It was made by the Renaissance painter and upholsterer Jan Cornelisz Vermeyen.
+It was made by the Renaissance painter and tapestry designer Jan Cornelisz Vermeyen.
 This triptych is now in the collections of the Royal Museums of Fine Arts of Belgium.

-Right of the choir is the Chapel of Our Lady of Deliverance (1649–1655) which was built in a late Gothic style and contains a Baroque altar by Jan Voorspoel (1666).
+Right of the choir is the Chapel of Our Lady of Deliverance (1649–1655), which was built in a late Gothic style and contains a Baroque altar by Jan Voorspoel (1666).
 Behind the choir is a Baroque chapel dedicated to St. Mary Magdalen (also called the Maes Chapel) dated 1672–1675, and a marble and alabaster altarpiece depicting the Passion of Christ by the sculptor Jean Mone dated 1538.